Treks & Escorted Tours...

 Day 4: Wiñay Wayna – Sun Gate – Machu Picchu – Cusco

-We will rise very early to complete the final stretch of the Inca Trail, which brings us to Inti Punku or the Sun Gate, the principal entrance of the crystal city of Machu Picchu.
-The trail here is fairly easy going and after about an hour we will arrive to Inti Punku (2,400 m/ 7,875 ft), an awesome location to observe the citadel of Machu Picchu and sunrise in the Andes.
+We will wake up early to complete the final section of the Inca Trail, leading to Inti Punku, the traditional vantage point overlooking Machu Picchu.
+The path is mostly gentle, and after about an hour of walking, we will reach Inti Punku (2,400 m / 7,875 ft), a perfect spot to admire the citadel and the sunrise over the Andes.

 • Meals: Breakfast